VirgilSecurity/virgil-sdk-javascript/docs/guides/virgil-key/loading-key.md

 var api = virgil.API("[YOUR_ACCESS_TOKEN_HERE]");
 ```

-- Alice has to load her Virgil Key from the protected storage and enter the Virgil Key's password
+- Alice has to load her Virgil Key from the protected storage and enter the Virgil Key password

 ```javascript
 // load Alice's Virgil Key from storage